A migraine isn't only a headache. It's a complex web of symptoms that can affect your whole body.

 Drugs called tricyclic antidepressants (TCAs) can help prevent migraine attacks by increasing the amount of serotonin, a brain chemical known to play a part in migraine.
 Serotonin can lead to tightening blood vessels and a lower pain tolerance.

 A new type of drug called CGRP blockers works to block a protein called calcitonin gene-related peptide that's believed to trigger and worsen a migraine attack.
-Some treatments lower the levels of CGRP you have in your body.
-Others attach to CGRP and prevent it from wreaking havoc on your body's nerve endings.
+Some treatments are for acute migraine and others work to prevent migraine.
+They work by inactivating the CGRP ligand or blocking the CGRP receptor stopping the cascade that contributes to trigeminal neurovascular pain and inflammation.

-Using birth control with hormones can help reduce or stop migraines women get around the start of their periods.
+Using birth control with hormones may help reduce or stop migraines that women get around the start of their periods.
 By basically blocking ovulation, the level of hormones in your body remains steady each month and you avoid the natural dip that can trigger headaches.

 Two types of drugs typically used to stop migraines may also help prevent premenstrual migraines.
 NSAIDs, over-the-counter and prescription pain relievers including ibuprofen and naproxen, block a key chemical in the inflammation process.
 Certain triptans close off pain pathways in your brain and keep your blood vessels from widening.